jnasholm/fhc-pwm/README.md

 - The controller can operate up to 8 zone valve actuators.
 - Integration with [Home Assistant](https://www.home-assistant.io/) is recommended.
 Sensor data and configuration parameters can be imported to operate the controller.

+> [!TIP]
-In case the supply line controller needs the same upgrade: [ESP32 SSR Mixing valve actuator controller](https://github.com/jnasholm/mvc-pwm)
+> In case the supply line controller needs the same upgrade: [ESP32 SSR Mixing valve actuator controller](https://github.com/jnasholm/mvc-pwm)

 > [!NOTE]
 > The controller hardware is theoretically capable of operating 110-230 VAC zone valve and mixing valve actuators.
 This will however not be tested in the project.